Zozo62442/running-club/README.md

 ## To deploy the project

-The Running-club Wbsite was deployed on GitHub pages via the following steps:
+The Running-club website was deployed on GitHub pages using the steps below:

-- Navigate to the repository on GitHub and click on **Settings**.
+- Go to the repository on GitHub and click **Settings**.

-- In the side navigation and select **Pages**.
+- From the side navigation, pick **Pages**.

-- In the **None** dropdown and choose **Main**.
+- In the **None** dropdown, select **Main**.

-- Click on the **Save** button.
+- Click the **Save** button.

-- The website is now live at https://zozo62442.github.io/running-club/.
+- The website is now available at https://zozo62442.github.io/running-club/.

-_Any changes required to the website, they can be made, committed and pushed to GitHub._
+_Any changes needed to the website can be made, committed, and pushed to GitHub._

 [Back to top](#contents)

 # Credits

-- Feedback, advice and support:
+- Insightful feedback, advice and support:

   - [Simen Daehlin](https://github.com/Eventyret "Simen Daehlin")